brohrer/brandonrohrer.com/markdown/rss.md

 Before Twitter, before LinkedIn, before Facebook, there was [RSS](https://en.wikipedia.org/wiki/RSS).
 Really Simple Syndication is the photocopied 'zine of microblogging.
-If there was social media in Mad Max, it would be RSS.
+If there were social media in Mad Max, it would have been RSS.
 It's totally outside any centralized control, cheap, gritty, and punk af.

 ## Reading RSS